 Get Your Blood Flowing:

 When you have healthy blood flow, organs like your brain receive the oxygen and nutrients needed to perform at their best.
 One way to support healthy blood flow is by boosting your body’s own nitric oxide through cocoa flavanols, the powerful plant-based nutrient found in natural cocoa beans.
-Unfortunately, eating a little bit of chocolate won’t really do the trick, but a high concentration of cocoa flavanols can be found in a supplement form called CocoaVia™ with a guaranteed 450mg of cocoa flavanols per serving.
-It comes in capsules or powdered drink mixes that can jazz up your morning coffee, hot chocolate, smoothies and more.
+Unfortunately, eating a little bit of chocolate won’t really do the trick, but a high concentration of cocoa flavanols can be found in a supplement form called CocoaVia™ Memory+ which contains the highest levels of cocoa flavanols available at 750 mg per serving and has been shown to significantly impact both cardiovascular health and cognitive health.